Data Collection

 Grade 3-5

-The systematic process of gathering information (data) to answer questions or learn about a topic.
+The systematic process of gathering information to answer questions, using methods like surveys, experiments, or observations.
 Good decisions come from good data.

 Definition